 This traditional idea of the will is that our will is a force of its own.
 Nothing else is causing it.
 It is rooted in the belief that we have a mind, a spirit or a soul separable from our bodies.
 This idea is at odds with scientific findings that our minds are chemical processes in the brains.
-That does not rule out that we can make different choices if we go back in time, but some scientists and philosophers claim that even that is not possible because the laws of physics do not permit it.
+That does not rule out that we can make different choices if we go back in time.

 At least we experience that we make choices.
 These choices could be illusions, but the feelings are not.
 It is the experience of choice that we commonly understand as free will.
 For instance, if you go through an emotional struggle before buying a garden gnome, the outcome may be predetermined, but the accompanying emotions are real.
 And so, free will as experience exists, even when our choices are predetermined.